marcoaaz/cube_converter/README.md

 ### Cube converter v1 (main.py)

-- File to call the functionality and app interface (cubeConverter_v3.py)
+- Suitable for reading and processing VSI files (CellSense format) saved from Evident VS200 slide scanner at QUT (acquisition protocols by Acevedo Zamora and Kamber (2023)).
-- Suitable for reading and processing VSI files (CellSense format) saved from Evident VS200 slide scanner (at QUT)
+- All experiment and image processing metadata are saved for reproducibility.
-- All metadata extraction features included
+- The multi-modal Z-stack generator (right hand side of the interface) is able to save OME-TIFF files to be opened in almost any software (e.g., QuPath, Evident software suite)

 ---